Inappropriate Urination / Defecation

 Generally, spaying and neutering ends this behavior, but if this is delayed past sexual maturity, there is a chance that it may continue even after spaying & neutering.
 Cats can mark territory to warn other cats including cats they only see out the window.
 They will also spray as a sign of stress or anxiety.
 However, they can do either urinating or spraying to show this.
 They may spray on new clothes, in suitcases, in heat registers or on the belongings of one particular person in the household.

-Treatment for inappropriate urination usually takes a multifocal approach, and unfortunately you do much of the work at home.
+Treatment for inappropriate urination usually takes a multifocal approach.

 Urinary tract infections or other medical problems, including arthritis, diabetes, and kidney disease each have their own treatment of inappropriate urinating depends on the specific cause.